Conditional Score-Based Modeling of Effective Langevin Dynamics: Introduction

-A stochastic reduced-order model should preserve the statistical and dynamical features of the observed variables that are relevant at the resolved scale.
-A necessary requirement is the reproduction of the invariant measure, since the stationary distribution encodes the long-time statistics of the resolved observables.
-This requirement alone, however, is not sufficient.
-Distinct stochastic dynamics can share the same invariant density while exhibiting different temporal correlations, probability currents, response properties, and effective dynamical couplings.
+A stochastic reduced-order model should preserve the statistical and dynamical features of the resolved variables that are relevant at the modeled scale.
+Reproducing the invariant measure is necessary, since the stationary distribution encodes long-time statistics, but it is not sufficient.
+Distinct stochastic processes can share the same invariant density while exhibiting different temporal correlations, probability currents, response properties, and effective couplings.
 A successful reduced model must therefore reproduce not only the steady-state distribution, but also the dynamical mechanisms by which probability is transported through state space.
 This distinction is especially important in climate modeling, where one often seeks to predict how coarse observables respond to perturbations, rather than only to reproduce their unforced climatology.
 Response theory makes clear that forced responses are controlled by the interplay between invariant statistics and dynamical transport, not by the invariant density alone \cite{Ruelle1998,Ruelle2009}.
 Recent analyses of data-driven climate emulators and reduced models have reinforced this point, showing that accurate stationary statistics do not by themselves guarantee accurate response behavior or physically meaningful coarse dynamics \cite{falasca2025probing,falasca2024data,falasca2026causalrom,lucarini2026koopmanism}.
 The construction of stochastic reduced models should therefore be formulated as the joint problem of matching invariant statistics and finite-lag dynamical observables.